Iphone6sXscript/NetSupport-Remover/README.md

 Use responsibly and legally

 Designed for Windows environments
-(we lazy to type all of text so  we just use chatgpt
+(we lazy to type all of text so  we just use chatgpt to type all read me but code had make by only one guy)